Dalmatian Shedding

 Dalmatians have a heavy shedding level.
 Prepare for significant hair around your home — invest in a good vacuum and lint rollers.
 Daily brushing during shedding season is non-negotiable.

-With a typical weight of 45-70 lbs and lifespan of 11-13 yrs, the Dalmatian requires thoughtful care tailored to their specific breed characteristics.
+Plan on 45-70 lbs and 11-13 yrs of life with a Dalmatian, and plan on the breed's temperament and health profile being specific enough that deliberate attention to both is the baseline.
 No two Dalmatians are identical.
 Breed profiles describe tendencies across populations — individual variation is always significant.

 Seasonal Changes

 While breed tendencies offer a useful starting point, the Dalmatian in front of you is shaped by genetics, early experiences, and your care.
-Dalmatians with high energy levels need consistent outlets for their drive and enthusiasm.
+Owners of Dalmatian should bake energy outlets into the daily schedule; skipping a day here and there is fine, skipping the concept is not.

 Best Brushes & Tools

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Dalmatians have particular requirements based on their large size, heavy shedding level, and genetic predispositions to deafness and urinary stones.
+The care profile for Dalmatians is anchored by a large build, heavy coat shedding, and breed-associated risk for deafness and urinary stones.

 Reducing Shed Hair